-Breakfast in the Classroom (BIC) is available to all students during their second period, except on Minimum Days.
-On Minimum Days, breakfast will be available in the quad before school..
-All students enrolled within the Rialto Unified School District qualify to receive free breakfast and lunch through the CEP program.
-In order to participate, all families must complete the online enrollment verification process.
-For more information, please contact the school front office.
-Monthly breakfast and lunch menus will be made available in the front office.
+Carter High School has a variety of free nutritional programs to support our students during the instructional day, including breakfast, lunch, and supper.
+During the second period, all CHS students can access the District-wide Breakfast in the Classroom Program (BIC) except on minimum days.
+On shortened days, such as minimum days, breakfast will be served before school for all students.
+CHS students have daily access to free lunch options during their assigned lunch period.
+All students enrolled within the Rialto Unified School District qualify for free breakfast and lunch through the CEP program.
+The free supper program provides students with additional menu items after school.
+To participate, all families must complete the online enrollment verification process.
+For more information, please contact the CHS Main Office.
+Monthly breakfast and lunch menus are available online.